 b.
 Construct new local streets where additional streets are required to create the blocks calculated above, including any required stub streets or half streets.
 When the property abuts a local street, begin by aligning, where possible, with streets or driveways across the local street to create four-way intersections.

-For all uses other than residential uses located in wedges, the street spacing shall not exceed the maximum spacing shown in the table below, measured from centerline to centerline.
-For residential uses located in wedges, the average street spacing, measured from centerline to centerline, for an entire site shall not exceed the maximum spacing shown in the table below, and no individual block face shall exceed 1000'.
-Only non-cul-de-sac frontage streets shall be included in the calculations to determine the average.
-Exceptions as noted in 20-23(e) are allowed.
+The average street spacing, measured from centerline to centerline, for an entire site shall not exceed the maximum spacing shown in Table 2 "Maximum Street Spacing".
+No individual block face shall exceed 1000 feet.
+Exceptions as noted in 20-23(d) are allowed, and will be included in the block averaging calculation based on its length, or 1000 feet, whichever is smaller.
+The following streets shall not be included in the calculation for average block length (see Figure 2):